wp-plugins/buddypress-profile-tabs/readme.txt

 2.

 == Changelog ==

+= 1.3 =
+Allows either Google or Microsoft hosted jQuery UI CSS Changed how the menu names are loading, using PHP instead of several small Javascript insertions

 = 1.1 =
 * A bit of code cleanup to make it easier to read for developers.